Sanjaykumar2662/HackOwasp_5.0/README.md

 # HackOwasp_5.0
-This repo is for participating in a hackathon name HackoWasp_5.0
+This repo is for participation for HackoWasp_5.0